I’m sure you’ve heard of having an edge in the market countless times.

 Well, you may not want to go with both approaches.
 Go with the one that suits you.

-But I hope this gives you a good idea on how you can find your own edge in the markets.
+But I hope this gives you a good idea of how to find your edge in trading.

 With that said, I’ve come towards the end of today’s episode and I’ll talk to you soon.